 Uneven crest level of revetment.
-(Asset Ref.
+Embankment to rear has been reprofiled and is in good condition (Asset Ref.
 No.121AB901B0801C02)

-The concrete groyne appeared in a similar derelict condition to that reported in 2018 and previously.
+The concrete groyne appeared in a similar derelict condition to that reported in 2020 and in previous reports.
 A section of upstanding groyne appears at risk of toppling in the short to medium term.
 The remains do not appear to have adverse effects on the surrounding rock armour and although the beach has accreted since 2010, the groyne is considered to have a negligible effect on wave energy and sediment transport along the frontage.
 A degree of protection will be provided by the South Rocks outcrop, erosion of which is possibly the source of the shingle accumulation on the northern part of the beach.